gulceselim/gulceselim/README.md

 # Hi 👋
-<p align="center">I'm Selim!
-I am improving myself on projects related to mobile.</p>
+I'm Selim!
+I am improving myself on projects related to mobile.

 Contact with me via these platforms!